TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UserSettingsConfiguration/Index.rst

 User Settings Configuration
 ===========================

+The User Settings module determines what user settings are available for backend users.
+The users can access the settings by clicking on their name in the :ref:`top bar <t3start:top-bar>` and then "User settings".

+A number of settings such as backend language, password etc. are available by default.
+These settings may be extended via extensions as described in :ref:`user-settings-extending`.

 The User Settings module has the most complex form in the TYPO3 backend not driven by TCA/TCEforms.
-Instead it uses its own configuration array.
-It is quite similar to the :ref:`$TCA <t3tca:start>`, but with less options.
+Instead it uses its own PHP configuration array :php:`$GLOBALS['TYPO3_USER_SETTINGS']`.
+It is quite similar to :ref:`$GLOBALS['TCA'] <t3tca:start>`, but with less options.

+The actual values can be accessed via the array :php:`$GLOBALS['BE_USER']->uc` as described in :ref:`be-user-configuration`.

 **Contents:**